Panasonic M2: Accessories

-The M2 gamepad was to have six buttons positioned by the right thumb and two shoulder buttons, much like the standard Sega Saturn gamepad, and a D-pad surrounded by a rotating analog wheel.
+The M2 console gamepad was to have six buttons positioned by the right thumb and two shoulder buttons, much like the standard Sega Saturn gamepad, and a D-pad surrounded by a rotating analog wheel.

 Games

 In late 1995 four M2 games in development had been shown to the public: ClayFighter III, Descent, Ironblood (later released for the PlayStation as Iron & Blood: Warriors of Ravenloft), and an untitled racing game by Studio 3DO (presumably IMSA Racing).
 A fifth game, D2 (a sequel to D), was previewed early the following year.
 Studio 3DO also claimed to be working on a version of BattleSport for M2.
 Other confirmed M2 projects include Return Fire 2; Power Crystal, an RPG by British developer Perceptions; a rail shooter developed by Genki; and NFLPA Superstars, a 6v6 backyard football game by Condor (later renamed Blizzard North), whose budget of nearly $1m helped the company financially during the development of Diablo.
 A game based on the film Escape from L.A. was announced in 1996, but may not have entered development.

 In 1996, a Top Gun game was in development by Spectrum Holobyte but was never released.

 Capcom and Konami were both later confirmed to be licensed M2 developers.

 Ultra Game Players magazine reported in its July 1997 issue that, according to a former 3DO employee, nearly 80 games were in development for the M2.

+In 2008, the now-defunct website Games That Weren't 3DO/M2 released a 2d shooter that was originally part of IMSA Racing as a hidden mini game but was made bootable to work as a stand-alone game on any 3DO M2 hardware.

 In 2010 the only completed M2 game, IMSA Racing, was made available to the public.

+In 2017, two fully playable builds of Ironblood were released by a German collector and are available for download to this day.

-In January of 2020, a compilation demo disc was released by the YouTube channel “Video Game Esoterica”.
+In January 2020, a compilation demo disc was released by the YouTube channel “Video Game Esoterica”.
 The disc contains twelve diverse demos from the development period of M2 and includes the only known playable files of the M2 version of D2.